lllllllllwith10ls/Complex-Puzzles/README.md

 # Complex-Puzzles
-Simple Implementation of some complex face-turning puzzles.
+Simple implementation of some complex face-turning puzzles.
 Currently includes the tetrahedron and the triangular prism